ayana-morgenstern/DH5000/notesNOV13.md

 TOOLS: Timeline, Exhibit, Modest Maps, Visual.li, Fusion Charts.
 JavaScript.info.thistoolkit.

 Exercise: Visual representation of the self.
 Are there patterns and what do they mean?
 Why are they happening?

+Remember to think not only of what data you want to use, but how you want to convey it, and the audience.